bsdocke/plex-formatter/README.md

 #Usage

-python plex-formatter.py -d/-f filelistordirectorypath [-tv/movie] [--prepend value]
+python plex-formatter.py -d/-f filelistordirectorypath [-tv/movie] [--prepend value] [--remove-pattern pattern]

 -d or -f are required.
 This flag indicates whether you will be providing a directory, in which case all files in the directory will be affected, or specific files path to directory or list of files indicate target files